robinfrancis186/neuro-learn/backend/INTEGRATION_GUIDE.md

 ## ✅ Setup Complete!

-Your LangChain backend is now fully integrated with OpenAI and ready for use in your Flutter app!
+Your backend is now fully integrated and ready for use in your Flutter app!

 ## 🎯 What's Been Set Up

-### 1. OpenAI API Configuration
+### 1. API Configuration
-- ✅ OpenAI API key added to `backend/.env`
+- ✅ API key and model configurations are set
-- ✅ Models configured to use `gpt-3.5-turbo` (cost-effective and powerful)
-- ✅ Backend tested and communicating with OpenAI API
+- ✅ Backend tested and communicating with the AI processing unit

-### 2. LangChain Flows Implemented
+### 2. Flows Implemented

 #### Story Generation Flow
 **Path:** `Student data → Personalized prompt → LLM → Story generation`